Program of Study

 Core Course Dialogue in a World of Difference 3 credits

 The core course, offered each fall semester, is foundational to the Master of Arts teaching goals and curriculum at Hartford Seminary.
 The course, which is team taught by two or more faculty members, provides an introduction to the lenses and disciplines of contextual, dialogical and interfaith engagement and discourse.
-The core course is required of all students enrolled in the Master of Arts degree program.
+The core course is required of all students enrolled in a Master of Arts degree program.
 Students are strongly urged to take the course during the first fall semester after admission to the program.

 |Scripture (Required: one course in each of two scriptures)||6|